Grant Activity Fund

 The total of the salary support from external funding and the support from the Grant Activity Fund is limited to half of your annual salary.
 So, if you are awarded external funding and if the amount of salary support from this external funding together with the salary supplement from the Grant Activity Fund exceeds one-half of your annual salary, then your salary letter will be revised to reduce the draw from the Grant Activity Fund.

-Faculty members who are considering an application for supplemental salary support should notify the Associate Dean of the Faculty by December 1 of the academic year that precedes the year when the leave is to be taken.
+Faculty members who are considering an application for supplemental salary support should apply to the Associate Dean of the Faculty by December 1 of the academic year that precedes the year when the leave is to be taken.
 Requests for supplemental salary should include a brief summary of grant application activity.